gersteinlab/ThermoNet/README.md

 gends.py -i VARIANT_LIST -o test_direct_stacked_16_1 -p /path/to/where/all/XXXXX_relaxed.pdb/is/stored --boxsize 16 --voxelsize 1
 ```
 This command will generate a file called `test_direct_stacked_16_1.npy` that stores the parameterized 3D voxel grids for each variant in the given list.
 This file will be used as input to the ensemble of 3D deep convolutional neural networks.
-If the purpose is to make predictions for reverse mutations, then add the `--reverse` to the above command so that it reads as follows
+If the purpose is to make predictions for reverse mutations, then add the `--reverse` flag to the above command so that it reads as follows
 ```bash
 gends.py -i VARIANT_LIST -o test_reverse_stacked_16_1 -p /path/to/where/all/XXXXX_relaxed.pdb/is/stored --boxsize 16 --voxelsize 1 --reverse
 ```